oils-for-unix/oils/doc/syntactic-concepts.md

 A **sigil pair** is a sigil with opening and closing delimiters, like `${var}` and `@(seq 3)`.

-See [A Feel For Oil's Syntax](syntax-feelings.html) for a list of sigils and sigil pairs.
+An appendix of [A Feel For Oil's Syntax](syntax-feelings.html) lists the sigil pairs in the Oil language.

 ### Valid Contexts